Gang Il-sun: Messianic claims

 After the bloody defeat of Donghak, Gang Il-sun wandered around Korea for three years, surveying public sentiment.
 In 1900, he returned home and, starting in the years that followed, gathered a sizable number of followers.
 According to these followers, during the Summer of 1901 he achieved enlightenment on the Moaksan mountain, after forty-nine days of ascetic practices and fasting.
 In fact, the followers claimed for their spiritual leader much more than enlightenment, as they accepted his claim that he was Sangje, the Supreme Lord, who had bestowed a revelation upon Choe Je-u and had than incarnated in this world to initiate a New Age.
 According to Daesoon Jinrihoe, the largest movement recognizing Gang as Sangje, his ascetic practices in the Moaksan mountain were performed to open the Great Dao of Heaven and Earth and to exercise judgement on the divine beings and were, thus, more than ascetic practices.
 The followers also claimed that he judged all deities in charge of the Former World, opened the way to the Later World and, through the rituals he performed between 1901 and 1909, achieved a complete “Reordering of the Universe” (Cheonji Gongsa,天地公事).
-Daesun Jinrihoe believes that there was a residual work of reordering, to be completed by his successors in the religious orthodoxy, Jo Jeongsan (趙鼎山) (1895-1958) and Park Wudang (朴牛堂) (1918-1996).
-Another branch of Jeungsanism, Jeung San Do, believes that, as Gang was God the Father, his female disciple Goh Pan-Lye (高判禮) (1880-1935), revered by Jeung San Do with the title of Tae-mo-nim, was God the Mother and between 1926 and 1935 performed her own reordering of the universe.
+Daesun Jinrihoe believes that there was a residual work of reordering, to be completed by his successors in the religious orthodoxy, Jo Jeongsan (趙鼎山; 1895–1958) and Park Wudang (朴牛堂; 1918–1996).
+Another branch of Jeungsanism, Jeung San Do, believes that, as Gang was God the Father, his female disciple Goh Pan-Lye (高判禮; 1880–1935), revered by Jeung San Do with the title of Tae-mo-nim, was God the Mother and between 1926 and 1935 performed her own reordering of the universe.

 Relations with the Japanese

 After the Donghak rebellion, Japan had a growing presence in Korea, and this culminated in the Japan-Korea Treaty of 1910 and the formal annexation of Korea by Japan.
 Gang Il-sun maintained an attitude similar to the one he had exhibited when confronted with the Donghak movement.
 Although critical of those Koreans who sided unconditionally with the Japanese, Gang Il-sun again advised against "any form of violence" and "stressed reconciliation and peace," insisting also that this period of Japanese rule in Korea would bring resolution to the grievances that Japan had in history.
 His peaceful attitude, however, did not protect him from the suspicions of the Japanese authorities.
 On December 25, 1907, he and a number of his followers were arrested, based on the suspect that they intended to raise an army against the Japanese.
 Reportedly, "even in prison, he made peaceful gestures" and "did not protest against the authorities in any way."
-He was finally released on February 4, 1908, continued his rituals and preaching, and passed away on June 24, 1909 at the Donggok Clinic he had established in 1908.
+He was finally released on February 4, 1908, continued his rituals and preaching, and died on June 24, 1909, at the Donggok Clinic he had established in 1908.